baranwalayush/ForkQuest/Algorithms/Basics/swapnumbers/statement.md

         a'=b, b'=a

-You must perform this only  bitwise operation.
+You must perform this only  using bitwise operation.